galacticcouncil/hydration-docs/docs/node_monitoring.md

       - targets: ['localhost:9100']
 ```

-The apply the changes configuration a restart of the Prometheus service is required.
+Then apply the changes.
+A restart of the Prometheus service is required.

 ```shell script
 $ sudo systemctl restart prometheus.service